Supervisors

 Gemma Piérola Narvarte

-After completing a degree in History and Geography at the University of Navarra in 1997, I initiated a doctoral program at the Public University of Navarra under a grant from the Ministry of education and additional funding from the Professor education program.
+After completing a degree in History and Geography at the University of Navarra in 1997, she initiated a doctoral program at the Public University of Navarra under a grant from the Ministry of education and additional funding from the Professor education program.
 This provided the means to dedicate five-year research on the construction of gender discourse under Franco's regime.
 This laborious period was a fruitful experience resulting in a doctoral thesis.

-In addition to this, I was privileged to participate as a researcher and collaborator in five research projects under national and regional funding, which were directed by María Cátedra Tomás (Universidad Complutense de Madrid), Sagrario Anaut Bravo and Maria del Juncal Campo Guinea (Public University of Navarra ).
+In addition to this, she was privileged to participate as a researcher and collaborator in five research projects under national and regional funding, which were directed by María Cátedra Tomás (Universidad Complutense de Madrid), Sagrario Anaut Bravo and Maria del Juncal Campo Guinea (Public University of Navarra ).

 Work on a regional scale must be open to dialogue with similar realities in other areas.
-I have attempted to do so by participating in teaching exchange programs, such as one held at the University of Wentzao (Taiwan, 2019), and in colloquia and/or scientific meetings, such as the one given as part of the I Central American Forum of Students of Anthropology Schools Migrations, social change and Central American identity entitled "The Documentary Fund of Historical Memory in Navarre: presentación de un modelo de investigación y base de datos sobre la represión franquista" (El Salvador, 2017).
-In addition I participated at a conference in Rouen in 2002 presenting a paper entitled "Pour la dignité des femmes: l'hygiène morale publique et privée dans les arrêtés du maire pendant le franquisme" and offered a presentation at the University of Savoie-Mont-Blanc as part of the cycle of conferences of the international research project UNITA Heritage and Gender Studies (Université de Pau, Univ. de Turin and Univ.
+She has attempted to do so by participating in teaching exchange programs, such as one held at the University of Wentzao (Taiwan, 2019), and in colloquia and/or scientific meetings, such as the one given as part of the I Central American Forum of Students of Anthropology Schools Migrations, social change and Central American identity entitled "The Documentary Fund of Historical Memory in Navarre: presentación de un modelo de investigación y base de datos sobre la represión franquista" (El Salvador, 2017).
+In addition she participated at a conference in Rouen in 2002 presenting a paper entitled "Pour la dignité des femmes: l'hygiène morale publique et privée dans les arrêtés du maire pendant le franquisme" and offered a presentation at the University of Savoie-Mont-Blanc as part of the cycle of conferences of the international research project UNITA Heritage and Gender Studies (Université de Pau, Univ. de Turin and Univ.
 Savoie Mont-Blanc) under the title: "Être femme sous le franquisme: construction et diffusion de modèles de genre à partir des sources écrites de l'époque" (Chambéry, 2022).

 https://www.unavarra.es/pdi?uid=811203